etkaar/CandleLight/README.md

 # CandleLight.ino
-Simulates a candlelight while brightness is smoothly raised and smoothly *or* rapidly reduced.
+Simulates a candlelight/flame effect while brightness is smoothly raised and smoothly *or* rapidly reduced.
 Thus, even if the sketch is still simple, it is a little bit more complex than the very easy candlelight sketches.

 https://github.com/etkaar/CandleLight/blob/main/CandleLight.ino